juxor/afaq/markdown/biblio.md

 Rand, Ayn, **Capitalism: The Unknown Ideal**, New American Library, New York, 1966\.

-**The Ayn Rand Lexicon: Objectivism from A to Z**, Harry Binswanger (Ed.), Meridian, New York, 1986.
+**The Ayn Rand Lexicon: Objectivism from A to Z**, Harry Binswanger (ed.), Meridian, New York, 1986.

 **The Virtue of Selfishness**, New American Library, New York, 1964.